Natpnk/microsoft-graph-laravel/README.md

 # Microsoft Graph for Laravel

-This laravel package contains a wrappr for Microsoft Graph with the following features:
+This laravel package contains a wrapper for Microsoft Graph with the following features:

  - Microsoft Graph API calls
  - Mail transport